badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

     - Python [comments](https://realpython.com/python-comments-guide/)
 - The `app` variable (I guess this holds the state)
 - Models (Elm has one master model)
+    - See also Pydantics `BaseModel` class
 - Decorators
 - A route and route handler (with images)
     - what is a path, query params, urls
     - what is a request, request body, response body
     - RESTful elements and actions
     - Code responses (does not exist) etc
+- Schemas and models (with validation)
+    - Sanitize the user generated input data

 ## Chapter 02: Routing